h5b/arduino_uno_328p/README.md

 * __sw_uart__ shows an example of polled UART for basic input and output operation.

-* __sw_i2c__ implements an example application of Software TWI (I2C) Master Mode
+* __sw_i2c__ implements an example application of Software TWI (I2C) Master Mode using a
-  using a Dallas Maxim DS1631 temperature sensor as slave device.
+  Dallas Maxim __DS1631__ temperature sensor as slave device.
+The measured temperature
-  The measured temperature is sent to UART.
+  is sent to UART.
 For details regarding the DS1631 see [DS1631 Datasheet] (http://datasheets.maxim-ic.com/en/ds/DS1631-DS1731.pdf)
+  See __DS1631 Temperature Sensor__ under Schematics on how to hookup the DS1631 to
+  the Arduino.

 ## Schematics